gualtierotesta/blog/docs/certifications/ccdak.md

 Structure: 1 connect cluster --> 1 to N workers --> 1 to N tasks

 Connectors can be single instance/thread or multi-instance distributed among the workers.

+Kafka Connectors are a set of ready-to-use components, maintained by Confluent or by the community.

 ## Confluent REST Proxy